argent-smith/ocamqping/README.md

       Show version information.

 ## Environment
-These environment variables affect the execution of amqping:
+These environment variables affect the execution of ocamqping:

 * `AMQPING_RETRY_COUNT` See option --retry-count.